 Joining metals together through welding gives you several options for the best method.
 Among your choices are MIG and TIG welding.
+The MIG vs TIG welding debate has been a popular one in the manufacturing industry for some time, and we’re here to provide the facts for each type of welding.
 Each has specific benefits in certain situations.
 If you ever wondered what the difference is between MIG and TIG welding, this guide will cover everything you need to know.

 What Is MIG Welding?